-Cornwall Council has divided Cornwall into geographical areas called ‘designated areas’ (or 'catchment areas' which are each served by a specific school or schools.
-Designated areas assist the Council in ensuring there are enough school places and are also used to determine entitlement to home to school transport.
+Cornwall Council has divided Cornwall into geographical areas called ‘designated areas’.
+These are sometimes called 'catchment areas'.
+These areas are each served by a specific school or schools.
+Designated areas help Cornwall Council to ensure that there are enough school places.
+They are also used to decide on entitlement to home to school transport.
 Please note that the designated school for an address may not always be the one nearest to that address.

-However, entitlement to transport to all schools is determined by Cornwall Council with regard to whether the school is in the designated area for a child’s home address or is their nearest school.
+- whether the school is in the designated area for a child’s home address; or

-In some towns in Cornwall, more than one school may be designated for an address.
+Addresses in some towns in Cornwall may have more than one designated school.
 These are called 'shared designated areas'.
-These towns and the schools that are included in the shared area can be seen in the Shared Designated Areas document.
+You can find details of the shared areas in the Shared Designated Areas document.

 Which is the designated school (or schools) for my address?

 To view the designated schools in your area select the appropriate link above

 Please contact the School Admissions Team for advice if you live close to a designated area line.